 - Hack away!

 3. Using the implementation

-For definitions, explanations, and examples of Dung's argumentation framework and its implementation see the accompanying paper Towards a framework for the implementation and verification of translations between argumentation models and A principled approach to the implementation of argumentation models.
+For definitions, explanations, and examples of Dung's argumentation frameworks and its implementation see the accompanying papers: Towards a framework for the implementation and verification of translations between argumentation models and A principled approach to the implementation of argumentation models.

 Carneades Argument Evaluation Structures written in the CarneadesDSL package can now be translated directly into our implementation of Dung's argumentation frameworks by using our translation package CarneadesIntoDung.